knewplay/oop-fundamentals/oop_fundamentals.md

 In this way, encapsulation ensures that we interact with the Monster object through its public methods, maintaining control over how its internal state and behaviors are accessed and modified.

 ## Bringing It All Together: A Game Example

+In a typical 2D game, various components work together to create an immersive and interactive experience.
+These components include graphics rendering, user input handling, physics simulations, sound effects, and game logic.
+Graphics rendering involves drawing the game characters, environment, and other visual elements on the screen.
+User input handling processes player actions, such as moving a character or pressing a button.
+Physics simulations manage how objects interact with each other, including collision detection and movement.
+Sound effects add auditory feedback, enhancing the player's engagement.

+Of course, there are many complex elements involved in developing a complete game.
+For our purposes, we will simplify this example by focusing solely on the core game logic.
+We will create a simplified game simulation involving a `Player` class and a `Monster` class, along with two subclasses of `Monster`: `Goblin` and `Zombie`.
+This example aims to demonstrate how different entities can interact within a game environment, showcasing how OOP principles like inheritance, polymorphism, and encapsulation can be used to model complex systems.
+This will help you understand the design and logic behind game mechanics, making it easier to manage and extend the code.